rpgreview/papersandpaychecks/cow-orkers.md

 * A secret society of nuns imagine a wedding ring into existence.
 * A factory in Silicon Valley produces vast quantities of nihilism.
 * A learned society of mathematicians meet once a year inside a ruined synagogue to decide the fate of life on earth.

+* A princess rebuilds Stonehenge out of nuclear reactors.
+* An emperor makes a smoothie out of carrots, plums and mathematics.
+* A college professor in Texas spends her lunch break poisoning cathedrals.
 * A schoolmistress watches a movie about an SQL injection that can destroy the Sun, and sets out to find it.
 * A famous architect designs a mansion made of flowers.
 But a committee decides it should be built out of concrete instead.
 * There is a hospital in Bengal for sick hailstones.